Dental Sedation Pills

 Risks or Complications of Sedation Dentistry

-After oral sedation, especially, you must be careful to get home safely and rest until you stop feeling groggy.
-Dentists emphasize caution afterwards because they can never quite anticipate the effects of the medication on different patients.
+After oral sedation, you must be careful to get home safely and rest until you stop feeling groggy.
+Dentists emphasize caution afterward because they can never quite anticipate the medication’s effects on different patients.
 Some complications include:

 1. A dry mouth – also called xerostomia